Khmer Rouge tribunal ends work after 16 years, 3 judgments - NewsBreak

 Khmer Rouge tribunal ends work after 16 years, 3 judgments

-PHNOM PENH, Cambodia — (AP) — The international court convened in Cambodia to judge the Khmer Rouge for its brutal 1970s rule ended its work Thursday after spending $337 million and 16 years to convict just three men of crimes after the regime caused the deaths of an estimated 1.7 million people.
+PHNOM PENH, Cambodia (AP) — An international court convened in Cambodia to judge the brutalities of the Khmer Rouge regime that caused the deaths of an estimated 1.7 million people in the 1970s.
+It ends its work Thursday after spending $337 million and 16 years to convict just three men of crimes.

-In its final session, the U.N.-assisted tribunal rejected an appeal by Khieu Samphan, the last surviving leader of the Khmer Rouge government that ruled Cambodia from 1975-79.
-It reaffirmed the life sentence he received after being convicted in 2018 of genocide, crimes against humanity and war crimes.
+In what was set to be its final session, the U.N.-assisted tribunal rejected an appeal by Khieu Samphan, the last surviving leader of the Khmer Rouge government that ruled Cambodia from 1975-79.
+He was convicted in 2018 of genocide, crimes against humanity and war crimes and given life in prison, a sentence reaffirmed Thursday.

-Busloads of ordinary Cambodians turned up to watch the final proceedings of a tribunal that had sought to bring justice, accountability and explanations for the crimes.
-Many of those attending Thursday's session lived through the Khmer Rouge terror, including survivors Bou Meng and Chum Mey, who had given evidence at the tribunal over the years.

-Khieu Samphan, sitting in a wheelchair and wearing a white windbreaker and a face mask, listened to the proceedings on headphones.
+He appeared in court Thursday in a white windbreaker, sitting in a wheelchair, wearing a face mask and listening to the proceedings on a pair of headphones.
+Seven judges were in attendance.

 “No matter what you decide, I will die in prison,” Khieu Samphan said in his final statement of appeal to the court last year.
 “I will die always remembering the suffering of my Cambodian people.
 I will die seeing that I am alone in front of you.
 I am judged symbolically rather than by my actual deeds as an individual.”